 The Georgia Institute of Technology invites applications and nominations for the position of Director of the Counseling Center in the Division of Student Life.
-This exceptional opportunity requires a highly collaborative, experienced and skilled psychologist to provide leadership and direction to a well-experienced and dedicated staff.
+This is an excellent opportunity that requires a highly collaborative and skilled psychologist to provide leadership and direction to a well-experienced and dedicated staff.
 The Director will provide vision in the development, implementation and evaluation of all programs and services provided by the IACS accredited Counseling Center.
-Through innovation, creativity, and a collaborative spirit, the Director will have the opportunity to be a visionary leader, providing campus-wide leadership on mental health-related issues and advocating for and enabling optimal provision of high quality mental health programs and services to a culturally diverse population of nearly 27,000 students.
+Through innovation, creativity, and a collaborative spirit, the Director will provide campus-wide leadership on mental health-related issues and will advocate for and enable the optimal provision of high quality programs and services to a culturally diverse population of nearly 27,000 students.

-Georgia Tech is situated in a beautiful campus in the heart of Atlanta, a diverse and vibrant city with excellent economic and cultural strengths.
-Ranked as the 7th best public university, Georgia Tech provides technologically focused education to undergraduate and graduate students.
+Georgia Tech is situated on a beautiful campus in the heart of Atlanta, a diverse and vibrant city with excellent economic and cultural strengths.
+Ranked as the 7th best public university, Georgia Tech provides a technologically focused education to undergraduate and graduate students.
 Equipped with the extremely rich resources of an outstanding student body and faculty; strong partnerships with business, industry, and government; and support from alumni and friends, Georgia Tech is designing a future of global preeminence, leadership, and service.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities (AAU).

-The Director of the Counseling Center position reports to the Vice President for Student Life and Dean of Students and is a core member of the Student Life leadership team.
-The Director has comprehensive responsibility for providing clinical, fiscal, and administrative vision and leadership in overseeing and managing the day-to-day operations and overall delivery of effective counseling services while also providing direct clinical services delivery to students as needed.
-Collaborating with other departments within Student Life, as well as with campus partners across the institution, the director serves as a key liaison to other departments, administrators, faculty, students, staff, and parents on mental health issues, policies and practices.
-The Director provides supervision, recruitment, training, professional development, and evaluation of professional and support staff; manages the operational budget and setting of priorities for resource utilization; directs clinical and consultative services, including crisis intervention, outreach, and consultation with students, faculty and staff; oversees the doctoral internship program; oversees the maintenance of accreditations from the American Psychological Association and the International Association of Counseling Services and leads the Counseling Center in the strategic planning, development, implementation, evaluation, and continual improvement of comprehensive behavioral health initiatives that incorporate multicultural diversity, inclusivity and social justice concepts and principles.
+Leading an experienced team of mental health providers, the Director has comprehensive responsibility for providing clinical, fiscal, and administrative vision in overseeing and managing the day-to-day operations and overall delivery of effective counseling services, while also providing direct clinical service to students as needed.
+Collaborating with other departments within Student Life, as well as with campus partners across the institution, the Director serves as a key liaison to other departments, administrators, faculty, students, staff, and parents on mental health issues, policies and practices.
+The Director provides supervision, recruitment, training, professional development, and evaluation of professional and support staff; manages the operational budget and setting of priorities for resource utilization; directs clinical and consultative services, including crisis intervention, outreach, and consultation with students, faculty and staff; oversees the doctoral internship program; oversees the maintenance of accreditations from the American Psychological Association and the International Association of Counseling Services; and leads the Counseling Center in the strategic planning, development, implementation, evaluation, and continual improvement of comprehensive behavioral health initiatives that incorporate multicultural diversity, inclusivity and social justice concepts and principles.

-Georgia Tech has partnered with Keeling and Associates, LLC (K&A), in this search process.
+Georgia Tech continues to partner with Keeling and Associates, LLC (K&A), in this search process.
 Applications should include a letter of interest and a resume or curriculum vitae, preferably in PDF format, and must be sent to email@example.com with a subject heading “Georgia Tech-Director of the Counseling Center.”
-The position will remain open until filled, but applications received by June 23, 2017 will be assured full consideration.
+The position will remain open until filled, but applications received by October 18, 2017 will be assured full consideration.
 Previous applicants will not be considered.

 Nominations, expressions of interest, and requests for confidential conversations about the position prior to application are welcome and should be directed to Dr. Jan Walbert (jwalbert@KeelingAssociates.com), the K&A senior consultant leading this search.